 A different strategy to take here is to employ refactoring, which involves changing an application's source code to make cloud migration a much smoother process.
 While refactoring entails fairly minor adjustments to code to make apps compatible with the cloud, a more drastic move would be to completely rewrite the code and redesign the app with cloud environments in mind.

 Regardless of which approach is used, companies need to take great care to ensure that their business-critical apps are ready to run in the cloud.

 A cloud solution that is poorly configured to work with other hosted solutions as well as on-premise platforms won't provide nearly as much value as one that has been properly orchestrated.
 When done right, the cloud can sync up with disparate platforms and various environments, supporting scalability without much need for manual intervention.

 "Look for vendors that are platform-agnostic."

 To achieve strong cloud orchestration, companies should look for vendors that are platform-agnostic and capable of orchestrating any workload in any kind of environment.

 Essential #3: Avoiding vendor lock-in

-On a related note, businesses should be wary of any cloud service provider that only works with a particular platform or network components.
+On a related note, businesses should be wary of any cloud data warehouse service provider that only works with a particular platform or network components.
 Such relationships will be expensive in the long run, as companies are tied to specific assets and must adjust their equipment and strategies accordingly.
 If an organization moves to the cloud in the interest of greater flexibility and scalability, vendor lock-in is counterproductive.